2sylbl/tmshtesting/README.md

 bash_tmsh.sh - Bash script to run arbitrary tmsh commands on a remote host of your choosing via SSH

 Similarly to the Ansible playbook, this bash script will take a list of tmsh commands provided in a separate text file and run them against a remote BIG-IP.
+(The commands should not include the *tmsh* at the beginning of each line)

 *Usage:*
 ./bash_tmsh.sh commands.txt

+You will be prompted for the username and IP address of the system you wish to run the commands against, and you will provide a name for the output file, which will be created in an output_files directory underneath the directory you're running the script from.